Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 Snorkeling in La Parguera’s coral reef

 On an impromptu trip to Puerto Rico, I booked a sunset snorkeling tour.
-I was a novice at snorkeling but felt that my vacation wouldn’t be complete with at least one unique water adventure.
+I was a novice at snorkeling but felt that my Puerto Rican road trip wouldn’t be complete with at least one unique, water adventure.
 So off I jumped into the Caribbean Sea when nothing more than a snorkel and pair of flippers to explore the reef.

 On my small tour of 15 snorkelers, I was one of the select few that did not have a GoPro in hand, which was a blessing in disguise.